Eloise Smith (fencer): Education

 Eloise attended Haberdashers' Aske's School for Girls, Elstree, before studying English Literature and Language at St Edmund Hall, Oxford, where she graduated in 1999.
 In 2001, she studied at West Herts College for a diploma in Copywriting and Art Direction for Advertising.

-Career
+Advertising career

 Eloise began her career in advertising at marketing and communications company RKCR/ Y&R in 2001 as a creative.
 In 2004, she moved to St Luke's Communications, followed by digital agency AKQA and digital and social marketing agency Work Club as a creative lead.
 Here she created The Carte Noire Readers featuring Dominic West, Joseph Fiennes and more.

 In 2010, she moved to advertising agency Havas London as a creative director.
 Notable clients included Citroën, Kraft and evian.